 How much do you know about dog swimming safety?

-As dog parents start hitting the water for some laps around the pool or splashing about the waves at the beach with their pups, it’s important to remember to practice dog swimming safety.
+When hitting the water for some laps around the pool or splashing about the waves at the beach with your pups, it’s essential for dog parents to always practice dog swimming safety.

 After learning about all the basics of dog swimming safety, you will feel confident knowing how to properly execute any swimming safety precautions for your dog the next time you are at the pool, beach, or any body of water.

-This post is all about the basics of dog swimming safety every dog parent should know.
+This blog is all about the basics of dog swimming safety every dog parent should know.

 Gently introduce your dog to the water.